Music lessons are available to all students, regardless of major.

 - Bring their accompanist's jury music, in good condition and in order.

 - Come knowing the composer and the historic-stylistic context of their repertoire (date of composition, stylistic period, formal context -- part of a song cycle, an aria from an opera or oratorio, a sonata, a concerto, etc.).
 If their repertoire is part of a larger work, they are expected to have listened to that larger work.

 - Treat the jury as a performance, dressing and behaving accordingly.

 - Half-hour students must have at least two pieces thoroughly memorized.

 - One-hour students must have prepared at least three works each semester, all of them memorized.

 Additionally, all voice students must do the following:

 - Explain the character’s position or role in the larger work their repertoire represents.

 - Be thoroughly familiar with a word-for-word translation of texts sung in a foreign language.

-Roughly a week before the scheduled jury, you will be assigned a specific time.
+Roughly a week before the scheduled jury, you will be assigned a specific time and room.
 In consultation with your applied teacher, you will fill out a repertoire form which you must bring to your jury.
 On the form, you will be asked to list the titles and composers of the musical selections you have studied with your teacher during the semester.